What Are My Legal Options After a Florida Parking Lot Accident?

 Determining fault in a parking lot accident can be complicated, especially when both parties claim they had the right of way.

-Taking the right steps immediately after a parking lot accident can help protect your rights and strengthen your case if you need to file an insurance claim or a personal injury lawsuit.
+Taking the right steps immediately after a parking lot collision can help protect your rights and strengthen your case if you need to file an insurance claim or a personal injury lawsuit.

-1. Report the accident immediately.
-Even though parking lots are private property, it’s important to notify law enforcement or the property owner if the accident occurred in a business parking lot.
+1 Report the accident immediately Even on private property, notify law enforcement or the property owner if the accident occurred in a business parking lot

-2. Exchange contact and insurance information with the other driver and any witnesses.
+2 Exchange contact and insurance information Collect the other driver’s name, phone number, insurance company, and policy number — and any witness information

-3. Document the accident scene by taking photos and videos of the vehicles involved, the parking space, skid marks, and any visible damages.
+3 Document the accident scene Take photos and videos of the vehicles, parking space, skid marks, and any visible damage

-4. Check for security camera footage if the accident happened in a commercial parking lot.
-Video evidence can help when determining fault.
+4 Check for security camera footage Video evidence from commercial parking lots can be critical when determining fault

-6. Contact your own insurance company to report the accident and begin the claims process.
+6 Contact your insurance company Report the accident and begin the claims process as soon as possible

 Florida follows a no fault insurance system, meaning drivers must carry personal injury protection (PIP) coverage.
-If you are injured in a parking lot accident, your own insurance policy will cover medical expenses and lost wages, regardless of who caused the accident.
+If you are injured in this type of accident, your own insurance policy will cover medical expenses and lost wages, regardless of who caused the accident.

-Determining fault in parking lot accidents depends on the circumstances.
+Determining fault in a parking lot collision depends on the circumstances.
 Liability could fall on:

 • The at fault driver who was speeding, distracted, or violating traffic laws